 Antifreeze, otherwise known as ‘ethylene glycol’, is particularly toxic to cats.
 It can prove fatal if they ingest it.

 “But many people don’t realise how toxic the substance can be to cats.
 When it’s cold, cats can look for shelter in sheds and garages, which is where many of us store our bottles of antifreeze.
-As the latest cold snap draws in we’re urging people to keep their antifreeze out of cats’ reach.
+As the winter draws in we’re urging people to keep their antifreeze out of cats’ reach.

 “Unfortunately the scent of antifreeze is enticing to cats, but if they ingest it, it could kill them.
-I am urging cat owners to watch out for the symptoms of antifreeze poisoning in their pets.”
+Therefore it is important for cat owners to watch out for the symptoms of antifreeze poisoning in their pets.”

 Common Symptoms of Antifreeze Poisoning in Cats